ChrisK-1616/PANDA-Python/README.md

  response messages.
 This is a feature of the Django package but was not implemented at this stage.
 Secondly, there is no attempt to process the appointments according to cancellation or missed appointment times.
 This is probably the most servere criticism of this solution and is seen as a first priority of any future feature inclusion.

+ 4. There are automated tests available in the "tests.py" script (using the package unittest which forms part of a standard Python install) and these can be run using a suitable testrunner environment (they were developed along with the solution as a whole using the PyCharm IDE which includes such a facility).
+All API calls were tested by hand using the supplied sample data but it would be much more beneficial to produce automated tests.
+The
+ Django framework does provide automated testing support but I was not familiar with it enough to get anything substantial working - please look at my automated tests in "tests.py" script which exercise the functionality of the NHS Number checksum checker and the postcode coercing feature that was provided.

+ Depite the missing features and the opportunities for refactoring, reworking and enhancing detailed above I do believe that a major part of the task solutions have been implemented.

+ Chris Knowles.